isomerpages/ogp-isomer/_getting-started/Roles & responsibilities.md

 - Isomer Support is able to help with technical assistance of the CMS and simple markdown or HTML debugging, **but will not be able to debug complex customisations of the Isomer template CSS.**

-- Each website should have at least 2 Public Officers added to it.
-To publish changes to your website, a colleague needs to approve your changes.
-The Isomer team does not do this approval for you.
+- Your website needs **at least 1 other public officer** to approve and publish any changes.
+The Isomer team cannot approve these changes for you.

 ### Compliance